Fogarty collaborates with components of the

-In an effort to foster global health efforts, the Fogarty International Center collaborates with other components of the National Institutes of Health, as well as with other partners, on a variety of research and training opportunities involving low- and middle-income countries (LMICs).
+National Institutes of Health and other partners to foster global health research on a variety of research and training opportunities involving low- and middle-income countries (LMICs).

 Basic Behavioral and Social Sciences Opportunity Network (OppNet)